guru-desh/Intro-To-PACE-ICE/README.md

 ![Open OnDemand Home](./Images/OpenOnDemandHome.png)

 You have four tabs at the top.
 To create an interactive job, click on the *Interactive Apps* tab.
-The dropdown options are *Jupyter*, *Matlab*, *RStudio*, *Interactive Shell*.
 For this demonstration, let's assume that I will create a Jupyter Server on PACE.

 Here are the options that I have when creating a Jupyter Server